The Globe display in the Library

 Please contact us if:

 - You require the globe display for a specific event, either within the department or away.
-In this case, please book it via the globe diary here.
-If this is the first time you wish to take the globe offsite, please contact Roger Brugge in the first instance, as dismantling and transporting the globe is not straightforward you require some training to do it.
+In this case, please check the availability in the globe calendar here.
+Information on how to book is here.
+If this is the first time you wish to take the globe offsite, please contact Martin Airey in the first instance, as dismantling and transporting the globe is not straightforward you require some training to do it.

-- Please contact Maria Broadbridge or Eric Mathieu if:
+- Please contact Martin Airey or Maria Broadbridge if:

 - you require assistance in creating and/or uploading a movie